This table shows each bank’s prediction between March 2026 and March 2027.

 Westpac is one of the only banks that releases all their forecasts in a spreadsheet.
 This means we can see more closely where they think house prices will go.

-Westpac released its most recent forecast in February 2024.
-At that point, Westpac thought that house prices would go up by 7.19% in the 12 months to December 2025.
+Westpac released its most recent forecast in May 2026.
+At that point, Westpac thought that house prices would go down by -0.80% in the 12 months to March 2027.

 A while back, I spoke with an investor named Mark.
 He was in his early 50s, based in Wellington, and had been sitting on the fence about buying another property.

-At one of our webinars, Mark asked, “With prices the way they are, do you think now’s the right time to buy—or should I wait?”
+At one of my property seminars, Mark asked, “With prices the way they are, do you think now’s the right time to buy – or should I wait?

 We had a good chat about house price predictions at the time.
 I showed him how the data suggested prices were stabilising and were forecast to grow steadily over the next few years.